Hau Nui Wind Farm

 The Hau Nui Wind Farm is a 15-turbine wind farm located approximately 21 km south-east of Martinborough, in the South Wairarapa District of New Zealand.
 Hau Nui (Māori for "big wind") was the first wind farm built in New Zealand.

 The wind farm was built in two stages and the completed capacity is 8.65 MW.
+Originally owned by Genesis Energy, in October 2024 the farm was sold to NZ Windfarms.
+In July 2025, Meridian Energy acquired NZ Windfarms, including Hau Nui Wind Farm.

 Site

 Hau Nui wind farm is located on a ridge adjacent to White Rock Road, the main road between Martinborough and White Rock.
 Stage 1 is situated on Range Road near its intersection with White Rock Road.
 Stage 2 is located approximately one kilometre south of Stage 1 on Range Road.

 The site has an average wind speed of 9.2–9.5 m/s.

 Turbines

 Hau Nui has a total of fifteen Enercon E-40 wind turbines.
 The seven Stage 1 turbines are third-generation turbines, delivering 550 kW each.
 The eight Stage 2 turbines are later versions of the same Enercon E-40 model, each generating 600 kW each.

 The turbines in both stages are 46 m tall to the hub, and have rotor diameters of 40 m.